Husayn Muruwwa: Political Activities and Studies in the USSR

 In December 1954, Muruwwa attended the Second Congress of Soviet Writers in Moscow as a representative of the Lebanese branch of the Arab Writers’ Association.
 This was his first trip to the USSR and it deeply resonated with him: he remarked that the relationship between the people and literature that he had witnessed there constituted “a unique interaction unprecedented in the history of humanity”, he was struck by how Soviet writers were “of the people” and therefore their essential style was that of socialist realism.
 In 1968 he would visit Moscow again, but this time he would begin work on his doctoral thesis, an accumulation of decades worth of knowledge, a historical materialist interpretation of Arabic-Islamic heritage.
 He returned to Moscow again in 1971 with his wife and spent 3 more years finishing up his thesis in the USSR which he would complete in 1974.
-Muhruwwa's work on his thesis would ultimately develop into his most famous work, what he described as his magnum opus, the 2-volume book entitled Materialist Tendencies in Arabic-Islamic Philosophy (in Arabic: النزعات المادية في الفلسفة العربية الإسلامية).
+Muhruwwa's work on his thesis would ultimately develop into his most famous work, what he described as his magnum opus, the 2-volume book entitled Materialist Tendencies in Arabic-Islamic Philosophy (Arabic: النزعات المادية في الفلسفة العربية الإسلامية).

 Activities during the Lebanese Civil War

 Like most Lebanese-Marxist intellectuals at the time, Muruwwa remained in Beirut throughout the Lebanese Civil War (1975-1990).
 At the time, the LCP was allied with Kamal Jumblatt's Lebanese National Movement which made it a target of other factions.
 Despite this, Muruwwa continued writing even in the harshest circumstances and conditions in the LCP-owned newspaper Al Nida.
-Additionally, in the early 80s Muruwwah played a key role in establishing the Lebanese National Resistance Front (LNRF) following the Israeli invasion in 1982 which until Hezbollah was the only armed resistance group to Israel.
+Additionally, in the early 80s Muruwwah played a key role in establishing the Lebanese National Resistance Front following the Israeli invasion in 1982 which until Hezbollah was the only armed resistance group to Israel.

 Death

-On February 17, 1987, two well-dressed, armed men knocked on Muruwwa’s door to which his wife answered; she was told they had important news from the LCP.
+On 17 February 1987, two well-dressed, armed men knocked on Muruwwa’s door to which his wife answered; she was told they had important news from the LCP.
 She reluctantly told them he was ill in bed and led them to his room where one of the men sat him up, put a silenced pistol to his head, and shot; Muruwwa died instantly.
 The men fled and were never charged.
 Prior to and after his assassination, over 40 other members of the LCP were also killed in similar conditions.

+Thought

+Throughout his eventful life, Husayn Muruwwa contributed extensively to the intellectual thought of the Arab world.
+Particularly his Materialist Tendencies in Arabic-Islamic Philosophy has been influential in studying the early days of Islam in a materialist way.
+Mirroring his life story, he draws both on his education in Najaf as well as on his adoption of Marxist thought.